enviodev/docs/docs/HyperIndex/Tutorials/greeter-tutorial.md

 Once you have successfully finished the Greeter tutorial, you are ready to become a blockchain indexing wizard!

-Jump into [Importing Contracts](../contract-import.md) page to generate a basic indexing template for a contract that is deployed on blockchain!
+Jump into the [Importing Contracts](../contract-import.md) page to generate a basic indexing template for a contract that is deployed on the blockchain!

 You can also start to modify the handlers to your own custom indexing logic.